top of page

 Then it’s time to bring it to life.

-Using sheets of silver, gold, or cold steel, I cut each shape with precision—by shear, jeweler’s saw, files, and grinders.
+Using sheets of silver, gold, or cold steel, I cut each shape with precision—by shear, jeweler’s saw, arc welding, files, and grinders.
 The metals are joined using high-temperature acetylene torches, borax-based flux, and, let’s be honest, a bit of construction-grade language.

 Floral and scrollwork patterns are hand-drawn and engraved using time-honored tools, not machines.
 When it comes to spurs, I start with cold-rolled steel, weld them by hand, polish them, and hard-solder the overlays so they’ll stay put—come Hell or high water.